-Housing Element.
 The Sacramento County Housing Element identifies and analyzes existing and projected housing needs for all income groups as well as implementing action to address those needs.
 This document provides the policy basis for the Zoning Code and housing related ordinances.

+The Housing Incentive Program (HIP).
 HIP provides density bonus incentives to multifamily developers who provide

 units for individuals with special needs.

 New developments of at least 5 housing units in areas zoned RD-20 and